Financial adviser: United Kingdom

-Republic of Ireland
+Ireland

 The QFA ("qualified financial advisor") designation is awarded to those who pass the Professional Diploma in Financial Advice and agree to comply with the ongoing "continuous professional development" (CPD) requirements.
 It is the recognised benchmark designation for financial advisers working in retail financial services.
 The qualification, and attaching CPD programme, meets the "minimum competency requirements" (MCR) specified by the Financial Regulator, for advising on and selling five categories of retail financial products: